 Forever GI Bill Options for Those In STEM Programs

-The Department of Veterans Affairs offers an additional nine months of Post 9/11 GI Bill benefits to those in STEM studies.
+The Department of Veterans Affairs offers an additional 9 months of Post 9/11 GI Bill education benefits to those in STEM studies.
 STEM stands for Science, Technology, Engineering, and Math.

 You will need to talk to a counselor at your school to learn whether the STEM option is available at that institution, and what it may require to apply for and receive the additional nine months of benefit.
 You can also call the Department of Veterans Affairs to get more information on STEM options under the GI Bill.
 Remember, this benefit is open to those using the Post 9/11 GI Bill, you may not have the same option under the Montgomery GI Bill.